zxymark221/research_habits/coding_habits.md

     - Exist the environment: `conda deactivate`
     - Remove an environment: `conda remove -n xxx --all`

+    What are the differences between `conda install numpy` and `pip install numpy`?
+See [Link](https://www.anaconda.com/blog/understanding-conda-and-pip) and

   - Share your Conda environment

     If all your packages are installed using `pip`, you can use `pip freeze > requirements.txt` to export all libraries you installed in this environment.
 This txt file can be shared with your collaborator, and with that your collaborator can install all these libraries using `pip install -r requirements.txt`.

 - __VSCode__

+  You can choose another integrated development environment, but be sure

   Configurations:
   - How to set up a Python interpreter?
 Connect with a Conda environment.